SuzeShardlow/SuzeShardlow.github.io/_posts/2020-01-18-i-competed-in-a-10k-race.md

 ---
 headline: I Competed In A 10k Race
-sub_headline: It’s only been a couple of hundred kilometres since I started being able to run 5k without stopping
+sub_headline: It’s only been a couple of hundred kilometres since I started being able to run 5k without stopping.
 read_time: 8
 image: /images/blog/2020_01_18_i_competed_in_a_10k_race/i_competed_in_a_10k_race.jpg
 category: Hobbies